ConfederacyOfGaia/Gaia/dms-guide.md

 - In the first site they find, have Chris' old PC remember that the [orcs](#orcs) were part of the conflict (DC 15 History), and have all of them try to recognize the orcs (DC 15 Nature, disadvantage for everyone but Chris).
 - These will be a way to get weapons and armor to the party, if they don't have any, but most of the sites will have been very carefully picked over (by orcs and elves, mostly, but don't reveal that).
 - The first battle site they find will be a tower in the center, mostly untouched by the battle.
 It will turn out to be haunted by ***wights***, which will be the party's first run-in with them.

 \page

+## Dragonborn

+The dragonborn of the Great Dragons are different from dragonborn on other D&D worlds.
+They are gray in color, with either greenish or silverish irridescent highlights that sparkle in the sun.
+They are hairless, and their reptilian eyes tend to be yellow and black.
+They don't have a gender in the typical humanoid sense.

+As non-humanoids, they tend to think all humans look alike, which will lead to some confusion and RP fun.
+Because of their lack of gender, they will also tend to use incorrect pronouns, referring to everyone as "it" until they are corrected.

+Play all dragonborn with the same voice; something like the Vincent D'Onofrio character from Men in Black, gravelly.

+\page